maldonmeehan/stomptown-dance/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+#Stomptown Dance Lessons

-## Ruby on Rails - Independent Student Project - Stomptown Dance Lessons
+## Ruby on Rails - Independent Student Project

 An an app allows a user to take dance lessons online, September 8, 2016